reubenhwk/backup-scripts/README.txt

-This software makes a bootable close of your system to another storage device, or set of storage devices.
+This software makes a bootable clone of your system to another storage device, or set of storage devices.
 Currently, only BIOS is supported.
 There is no GPT/EFI support.